qiaoyingan/A-pipelined-Topk-example-on-Vitis-FPGA/readme.md

 ## Introduction of TopK Heap

 A TopK Heap is implemented to evaluate the performance of the pipelined TopK.
-It is not hard to find that pipelined TopK shows better performance both in EXEC_TIME and MEM_RW_COST.
+It is not hard to find that pipelined TopK shows better performance both in speed and mem_rw.

+## Files
+The latest file is `topk_vitis_ii.cpp` which uses ring buffer to avoid unnecessary mem_rw.

 ## Reference